 Not to be confused with the preceding section, this section explains how the designers complete the assignments as outlined previously.
-The prior section highlights the strategy, this section explains the implementation and execution.
-As is the case with developing any product or service, there are a set of steps that typically build on the previous that a team follows from concept through launch.
+The prior section highlights the strategy; this section explains the implementation and execution.
+As is the case with developing any product or service, a set of steps typically build on the previous that a team follows from concept through launch.
 The Digital Design process is no different, albeit, for efficiency’s sake, several elements run concurrently to manage and maximize human and artistic resources.

 The general design flow for digital interfaces is as follows:

-The product manager is responsible for ensuring the client’s vision is properly explained orally, visually, contextually and graphically.
+The product manager is responsible for ensuring the client’s vision is properly explained orally, visually, contextually, and graphically.
 Without a vision, there is no visual.
 Unfortunately, this scenario happens all too often.
 In most cases, with negative consequences.
 As the old Japanese proverb goes, “Vision without action is a daydream.
 Action without vision is a nightmare.”

 Every design project needs a product vision that sets the direction and guides the entire development process.
 The vision captures the essence of the product — it is the critical information that the product team must know to develop and launch a successful product.
 The vision represents the big picture of “what we are trying to build here and why?”
 Identifying the vision early on also ensures a common understanding of what not to build.
 From the onset of any project, boundaries must be clear, comprehensive, and highly conceptual so that the team can focus on accomplishing the priorities and reaching the solution without distractions or confusion.
-The more effective this first phase is, the more efficient, productive and profitable the balance of the product development process becomes.
+The more effective this first phase is, the more efficient, productive, and profitable the balance of the product development process becomes.

 Defining the vision is, however, only half the battle.
 The other half represents the complementary strategy.
 The strategy defines a product’s journey.
-If the vision defines the destination (the target condition) — the ultimate user experience toward which you’re aiming, the strategy defines the “how” you will reach the target condition so you know exactly what it is you need to build.
+If the vision defines the destination (the target condition) — the ultimate user experience toward which you’re aiming, the strategy defines the “how” you will reach the target condition, so you know exactly what it is you need to build.
 If you set the goal (the challenge), then you’re more likely to conceptualize the path for reaching the goal.
 In design, this framework is similar to the ever-popular sales funnel strategy.
 A sales funnel details and define the user’s journey from the first touchpoint with a product to conversion.
-In design, it is the visual path the user experiences by way of sight, sound, smell, touch that helps you develop a feeling about the product.
+In design, the visual path the user experiences by way of sight, sound, smell, and touch help you develop a feeling about the product.

 Upon completing your thorough research and having aligned your thoughts with your team, you should be able to agree, as a team, as to how the design segment should go from here.
-This will allow you to remain focused without sidetracking on any tangents as your entire team will be working from the same page.
+This will allow you to remain focused without sidetracking on any tangents, as your entire team will be working from the same page.